dlr-eoc/ukis-frontend-libraries/DEVELOPMENT.md

 # How to publish a new version for all projects
 The general workflow to create a new version:
-1. clone the repository and create a new branch for your feature specific changes based on master.
+1. clone the repository and create a new branch for your feature specific changes based on the main branch.
 2. make sure you have updated CHANGELOG and README and commit all your stuff.
 3. push your branch `git push origin <branch>` and check if the github actions test and build correctly.